muse-gabs/MachineLearningProgress/README.md

 https://github.com/opencv/opencv/blob/master/samples/dnn/openpose.py

-# Python Machine Learning Linear Regression Model
+# Python Machine Learning Model

 Took a step back to learn how to test and train a model with a simpler data set.

+Utilized UCI's Machine Learning Repository to do a Linear Regression model, see linearRegression.py for information (everything is in the comments)

+Used this data set https://archive.ics.uci.edu/ml/datasets/Student+Performance to work with for a simplistic model.

 # NLP